bhowmikp/scalability-and-system-design/README.md

 # System Design and Scalability

-- **Caching**: used to speed up requests.
-If data is accessed frequently store it there so it can be retrived quickly.
-Example: user sessions, fully rendered blog articles, activity streams, user<->friend relationships
-  - Consider: cache data may be inconsistent, cache data has to be small, eviction policy of cache such as - Least Recently Used (LRU), Least Frequently Used (LFU), Most Recently Used (MRU)
-  - **Distributed Cache**: hold data in memory.
-Not source of truth and can hold limited amount of data(based on size of memory of host)
-    - **Memcached**: simple, fast key value storage
-    - **Redis**: same as memcached but can do more.
-Can be set up as a cluster to increase availability and data replication
 - **Performance vs Scalability**
   - Service is scalable if resources added to system results in increased performance in a manner proportional to the resources added.
   - Performance problem if system is slow for a single user.